Clicky

 The water can block their view and just be constantly annoying, so many Yamaha owners remove the rooster tail feature.

-While shooting water in the air behind your jet ski does make it more visible, it’s only slightly.
+While shooting the water up and behind your waverunner does make it more visible, it’s only slightly.

 After a while, the slight visibility it gives you is not worth the annoyance.

-The water spout also limits what you can carry in the rear, like a cooler or gas cans.
+The water spout also limits what you can carry at the rear, like a cooler or gas cans.

 That rooster tail of water can also anger others in your riding group for getting them wet or blocking their visibility.